-TRAVEL AND TOURISM INDIVIDUAL CANDIDATE RECORD CARD GCE O Level 2006
+TRAVEL AND TOURISM INDIVIDUAL CANDIDATE RECORD CARD GCE O Level 2009

-Centre Number Centre Name Candidate Number Candidate Name Те Feaching Group/Set Please use the space ce specially important wh on the reverse for ar y comments about the pr ded differ from what migh Please use the space on the reverse for any comments about the project(s), marking, and help given to the candidate beyond normal supervision.
-Comments are especially important where the marks awarded differ from what might have been expected on the sole evidence of the submitted material. supervision.
-Comments are ial.
+Centre Number Centre Name Candidate Number Candidate Name Teaching Group/Se t

+Please use the space on the reverse for any comments about the project(s), marking, and help given to the candidate beyond normal supervision.
+Comments are especially important where the marks awarded differ from what might have been expected on the sole evidence of the submitted material.